 The ACLU of Washington is a leader among state affiliates of the American Civil Liberties Union, the country's premier guardian of liberty.
 We work in courts, legislatures, and communities to protect and extend American rights to freedom, fairness and equality.
 The ACLU is both nonprofit and nonpartisan.
 The ACLU-WA’s staff of 40+ employees and numerous volunteers work in a fast-paced, friendly and professional office in downtown Seattle.
-We are supported by more than 80,000 members, activists, and donors.
+We are supported by more than 135,000 members and supporters.

-To learn more about this position and how to apply, please read the job description.
+For more information about this opportunity and how to apply, please refer to the job description.